Common SSL Issues and How to Resolve Them

 How to Resolve:

-- Ensure your SSL certificate covers all variations of your domain (e.g., www and non-www).
+- Ensure the SSL certificate covers all variations of your domain (e.g., with and without “www”).

 Causes: